An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks

 In order to evaluate the data augmentation methods, we used a variety of neural network models.
 This includes a 1D VGG, 1D ResNet, MLP, LSTM, BLSTM, and LSTM-FCN, as shown in Fig.~\ref{fig:networks}.
 These networks were chosen due to being state-of-the-art in time series recognition as well as representing a wide range of models with different attributes.

 Each evaluation used hyperparameters taken from state-of-the-art time series classification models found in their respective literature.
 In addition, each evaluation was trained with their recommended optimizer, learning rate, and batch size.
-The only exception is that they all were trained for the same 10,000 iterations, had a learning rate reduction of 0.1 on plateaus of 500 iterations, and with the training set times four in data augmentation patterns.
+The only exception is that they all were trained for the same 10,000 iterations, had a learning rate reduction of 0.1 on plateaus of 500 iterations, and that the training dataset was augmented with four times the number of patterns of the original dataset.
+The number of iterations was kept constant with no early stopping across all of the datasets in order to give each model the same opportunity for training so that intra-model comparison between data augmentation methods is more consistent.
+A total of 10,000 iterations was chosen because the training loss for all of the models on each of the datasets tended to converge before then.
+Also, since the number of iterations is kept constant, the control experiment with no augmentation is the same as repeating identical patterns to match the augmented experiments.
+In addition, it should be noted that the hyperparameters of the models have little tuning due to the inter-model accuracy being not as important as the intra-model accuracy for the purposes of data augmentation comparison.
+However, the hyperparameters used in the experiments were chosen based on a good faith attempt to find the best hyperparameters found in literature.